 KNOW YOUR MATTRESS HEIGHT

-Do you intend on keeping your current mattress and box spring, or will you be switching to a lower profile box spring or just a mattress?
-After knowing where you are going to put your gorgeous new bed, this is the most important thing to know.
+Do you intend to keep your current mattress and box spring, or will you be switching to a lower profile box spring or just a mattress?
+After knowing where you will put your gorgeous new bed, this is the most important thing to understand.
 If you intend on keeping your current mattress and box spring set up, measure both heights of box spring and mattress together.
 This will give you the entire height and let you know how high your mattress will come up on the headboard. or will you be switching to a lower profile box spring or just a mattress?
-The height of your mattress can determine the overall look of your bed and many modifications that may need to be made.
+The height of your mattress can determine the overall look of your bed and any modifications that may need to be made.
 Each bed will have it’s own specific mattress heights that it was designed to work with.
 If you are using both a box spring and mattress or a thicker mattress this can change many of the design aesthetics of the bed you choose.

 HOW HIGH OFF THE FLOOR DO YOU WANT TO BE?